masakifukunishi/algorithm-data-structure-crash-course/linked-list.md

 - What is pros and cons compare to Singly Linked List?
 - Can you come up with good example when to use Double Liked List?😁

-[^1]: node is a fundamental building block of a linked list or a tree.
-It is a data structure that holds a piece of data and one or more references (links) to other nodes.
+[^1]: Node is a fundamental building block of a linked list or a tree.
+It is a data structure that holds a piece of data and one or more references to other nodes.